strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ##### Upgrading metadata version

-When upgrading the metadata version, the operator will validate the desired version and check if it is expected to work with the used Kafka version (e.g. is not higher than the Kafka version).
+When upgrading the metadata version, the operator will validate the desired version and check if it is expected to work with the used Kafka version (e.g. is not higher than `metadata.version` supported by the Kafka version).
 If it passes the validation, Kafka Admin API will be used to upgrade the metadata.
 If the validation fails, the existing metadata version will be used and the error will be raised in log and in the `.status` section of the Kafka CR.